 1 April DRC Director's Report - April 2019 April 1, 2019 By The Fraternal Order of Eagles Diabetes Research Center 0 In a recent study done by Wei Bao, MD, PhD, assistant professor in the Department of Epidemiology and member of the FOEDRC, his research team found that frequent consumption of fried foods, especially fried chicken and fried fish/shellfish, was associated with a higher risk of death from all causes and cardiovascular disease in women in the United States.
 Women with at least one serving per week of fried chicken had a 13% higher risk of death from all causes, and a 12% higher risk of death from cardiovascular disease, when compared with women with no consumption of fried chicken.
 Women with at least one serving per week of fried fish/shellfish, had a 7% higher risk of death from all causes, and a 13% higher risk of death from cardiovascular disease, when compared with women with no consumption of fried fish/shellfish.
 Around 25-36% of North American adults consume foods, usually fried, from fast food restaurants every day.
 Habitual eating of fried foods is modifiable by lifestyle and cooking choices.
 Future dietary recommendations may include reducing the frequency and amount of fried food consumption to protect the public’s overall and cardiovascular health.
 This study published in the British Medical Journal received extensive local and international media coverage including CNN: https://www.cnn.com/2019/01/23/health/fried-food-fish-chicken-higher-risk-of-death-intl/index.html Time Magazine: http://time.com/5509669/fried-foods-death-risk/ Health Day: https://consumer.healthday.com/vitamins-and-nutrition-information-27/food-and-nutrition-news-316/too-much-fried-food-may-shorten-your-life-741893.html And local media outlets within Iowa. https://cbs2iowa.com/news/local/fried-chicken-shellfish-linked-to-higher-risk-of-heart-related-deaths-in-older-women Related Articles DRC Director's Report - March 2019 Brian T. O’Neill, MD, PhD, assistant professor in the Division of Endocrinology in the Department of Internal Medicine and member of the FOEDRC recently published in the journal Diabetes the discovery that FoxO proteins, which are transcription factors that regulate DNA, are the critical regulators of diabetes-related muscle atrophy.
+DRC Director's Report - April 2021 FOEDRC member Matthew Potthoff, Ph.D., Associate Professor of Neuroscience and Pharmacology, and graduate student Sharon Jensen-Cody recently wrote a review article entitled: “Hepatokines and metabolism: Deciphering communication from the liver” that was published in the Journal Molecular Metabolism.
+This article was featured on the cover of the February issue of the Journal, that increased the visibility of their work.
 DRC Director's Report - December 2019 In individuals with obesity and type 2 diabetes a surplus of energy from too much food or increased glucose and lipids can increase tissue metabolism to damaging rates.
 This is much like a river overflowing its banks, where water no longer channeled in a controlled way can cause catastrophic damage by being in the wrong places.
 DRC Director's Report - January 2019 The new year is always a time to look back and reflect on the many achievements of the prior year.
 I have been pleased that the Fraternal Order of Eagles has committed continued support to a program that will be overseen by the FOEDRC that seeks to develop new treatments for diabetes and its complications and to bring them ultimately to market.
 The Bridge to the cure program represents an innovative collaboration and we are excited by what this new year will bring.
 For this reason, I have chosen to write about one example from a FOEDRC member that recently demonstrated the ability of the compound nicotinamide riboside to restore nerve damage from chemotherapy.
 We believe that this same mechanism could lead to improved nerve function in people with diabetes.
 I hope that you will enjoy reading about this exciting advance below.
 DRC Director's Report - February 2019 The Department of Defense office of the Congressionally Directed Medical Research Programs has awarded DRC member, Ethan Anderson, Associate Professor College of Pharmacy, funding as part of its Peer Reviewed Medical Research Program (PRMRP) Discovery Award competition.
 The project is: Exploiting the Paracrine-Like Effect of Prohibitin-1 to Treat Septic Cardiomyopathy.
 The grant will provide $310,000 in total support over a 2-year period.
 DRC Director's Report - October 2019 The current epidemic of obesity is a major contributing factor in the rising rate of type 2 diabetes.
 Recent work from the laboratory of Kamal Rahmouni, PhD, a member of the Fraternal Order of Eagles Diabetes Research Center (FOEDRC), uncovered a novel and important role for a protein complex called the BBSome in the function of key nerve cells called neurons in small a part of the brain known as the hypothalamus that controls food intake, body’s fat and glucose metabolism.
-DRC Director's Report - April 2020 I am excited to report that Sam Stephens, PhD, Fraternal Order of Eagles Diabetes Research Center member, and Assistant Professor of Internal and Molecular Medicine was recently awarded a $1.2 million grant.
-The grant was awarded by the Congressionally Directed Medical Research Program (CDMRP), administered by the Department of Defense for diabetes research.
 Showing 0 Comment Comments are closed.